Ancho is a dried chili originally from Mexico. When fresh it is called a pablano.

 Warm the tacos in a hot pan for a few seconds on each side, adding a few splashes of water to help soften them.

-Serve ancho lentils in tacos jalapeno pico, carrot and avocado.
+Serve ancho lentils in tacos with jalapeno pico, carrot and avocado on top.

 Select your plan and customise to your needs.
 Every Sunday we’ll deliver to your door your meal box containing fresh, local and responsibly sourced ingredients.
 Our resident chef Tom Riley creates the sauces, pastes, and spice mixes to take the hard work out of healthy and great tasting plant-based cooking.